dice-group/dice-embeddings/README.md

 This share link expires in 72 hours.
 For free permanent hosting, check out Spaces (https://huggingface.co/spaces)
 ```
 ![alt text](core/figures/deploy_qmult_family.png)
-### Documentation
-We aim to document each function by adding input and output types along with concise description of the performt computation.
-Yet, if something is unclear, please let us know.
 ## How to cite
 Currently, we are working on our manuscript describing our framework.
 If you really like our work and want to cite it now, feel free to chose one :)